-CynthiaW is currently working on a story in the same universe.
+CynthiaW has up a story in the same universe.
 What happened to the enemies Danny dealt with in Middle-earth?
 It is called "Phantom Judgement."

 "Glorfindel and Elrond reflected over the last battles.
 They had seen many things in their long years.
 While this had surprised them at first, it didn't last long.

 The dark forces in the world at large must have had some use for the undead and the not properly reborn.